-Eventually, a phoniness takes root in the script (credited to Dan Sterling and The Post’s Liz Hannah), which morphs from scoring feminist points against a thinly veiled Fox News to selling out its Charlotte just when she needs her courage the most.
-She and Fred are supposed to be creatures of idealism, helpless to resist their inner impulses—at least that’s how they’re established.
-A shrewder movie would have them discover that slowly, growing closer not out of a half-remembered teenage crush but an attraction based on ideas.
-(Already we’re thinking about this one way too hard.)
-If you’re a filmmaker but not Armando Iannucci, creator of TV’s scabrous Veep (and last year’s equally savage The Death of Stalin), maybe sit out the next election cycle.
+Eventually, a regrettable phoniness takes root in the script, with that central romance the worst offender.
+Charlotte and Fred are supposed to be creatures of their idealism, helpless to resist their inner impulses – at least that’s how they’re established.
+A shrewder movie would have them discover as much slowly, growing closer not out of a half-remembered teenage crush but an attraction based on ideas.
+Then again, we may be overthinking it.

 Cast and crew